T-antenna: Reactance

 Any monopole antenna that is shorter than 1/4 wave has a capacitive reactance; the shorter it is, the higher that reactance, and the greater the proportion of the feed current that will be reflected back towards the transmitter.

 To efficiently drive current into a short transmitting antenna it must be made resonant (reactance-free), if the top section has not already done so.
 The capacitance is usually canceled out by an added loading coil or its equivalent; the loading coil is conventionally placed at the base of the antenna for accessibility, connected between the antenna and its feedline.

-The horizontal top section of a ‘T’-antenna can also reduce the capacitive reactance at the feedpoint, substituting for a vertical section whose height would be about 2/3 its length;
+The horizontal top section of a 'T'-antenna can also reduce the capacitive reactance at the feedpoint, substituting for a vertical section whose height would be about 2/3 its length;

-if it is long enough, it completely eliminates reactance and obviates any need for a coil at the feedpoint.
+if it is long enough, it completely eliminates reactance and obviates any need for a loading coil at the feedpoint.

 At medium and low frequencies, the high antenna capacitance and the high inductance of the loading coil, compared to the short antenna’s low radiation resistance, makes the loaded antenna behave like a high Q tuned circuit, with a narrow bandwidth over which it will remain well matched to the transmission line, when compared to a 1/4 λ monopole.

 To operate over a large frequency range the loading coil often must be adjustable and adjusted when the frequency is changed to limit the power reflected back towards the transmitter.
 The high Q also causes a high voltage on the antenna, which is maximum at the current nodes at the ends of the horizontal wire, roughly Q times the driving-point voltage.
 The insulators at the ends must be designed to withstand these voltages.
 In high power transmitters the output power is often limited by the onset of corona discharge from the wires.